Skip to main content

 Research Statement

 The Kalow group engages in research at the interface of organic synthesis, polymer chemistry, and materials science through two distinct approaches: materials-inspired reaction discovery and reactivity-driven materials discovery.
-In the first, we develop new synthetic transformations that provide control over the molecular structure of 1- and 2-dimensional organic polymers.
+In the first, we develop new synthetic transformations that take advantage of the light-absorbing properties of organic materials to control their reactivity.
 In the second, we use our knowledge of organic reactivity to tune the properties and functions of soft materials.
 These efforts enable the study of structure-property relationships and materials optimization for targeted applications, including optoelectronics, sustainable polymers, and biomaterials.
 Projects in the Kalow lab provide trainees with experience in method development, polymer synthesis, mechanistic analysis, and materials characterization and testing.

 Selected Publications